5 Warning Signs From Swollen Ankles

 - Sleeping in the wrong position.

-This swelling may be accompanied by:
+This swelling may come along with:

 - Low-grade fever.